exploratory-io/book/viz/errbar.md

 Take a look at [Reference Line](reference-line.md) section for more details.

+## Style

+You can change the error bar styles from the "Style" setting at Y-Axis.
+You can change the followings.
+* Line Width: Thickness of the error bars.
+* Circle Size: Size of the circle.
+Available only for "Circle" marker option.
+* Horizontal Bar Width: Length of the horizontal bar part of the error bars.

 ## Highlight

 You can change the color of the specific markers such as bars, lines or circles that you pick to stand out from others.
 See [Highlight](highlight.md) for the detail.